TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-portal-dxseerror.md

 * Load the Data Explorer in Incognito or private browsing mode.
 If the issue does not occur there, then clearing your cache in your original browsing session and reloading will resolve the issue.
 If the issue continues to occur in Incognito mode, please contact us for support.

-**CosmosDB Data Explorer not loading and timeout error is thrown after a few minutes**
+**Cosmos DB Data Explorer not loading and timeout error is thrown after a few minutes**
 <br>Please try connecting to explorer using the [Sunset link](https://cosmos.azure.com/sunset/).